zigl1/zigl1.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hello, I'm Ilgiz Khabibullin
-Cybersecurity Analyst | SOC Enthusiast | Cybersecurity Journey Advocate

-Welcome to my digital space where cybersecurity meets passion and relentless pursuit of knowledge.
-This site is a testament to my journey in the ever-evolving world of cybersecurity.
-Here, you’ll discover my ongoing projects, certifications, and everything I’m working on to stay ahead in the battle for digital security.

-🛡️ My Mission: Safeguarding the Digital World
-As a cybersecurity analyst, my focus is on threat detection, incident response, and implementing strategies to protect infrastructures from malicious attacks.
-With experience in SOC environments and hands-on expertise in tools like Splunk, IBM QRadar, and the ELK stack, I aim to ensure robust protection for digital ecosystems.

-In the constantly shifting landscape of cyber threats, I am driven by the challenge to stay ahead of the curve—constantly learning, testing, and refining strategies to keep organizations secure.

-🌟 My Cybersecurity Journey
-My path in cybersecurity is a continuous learning process.
-It started with curiosity and evolved into a deep passion.
-From understanding the basics of network security to advanced threat intelligence, I have explored various aspects of cybersecurity and developed a strong foundation in the tools and techniques used by SOC teams today.
-Here’s a quick glance at my core expertise:
+👋 Hello!
+I’m Ilgiz Khabibullin, but everybody calls me Habib :) Cybersecurity Analyst with a Passion for SOC Environments, Threat Detection, and Military Discipline.

+Welcome to my world of cybersecurity!
+I’m someone who thrives on learning and innovation, especially in protecting digital ecosystems from the ever-growing landscape of cyber threats.
+My journey in this field has been driven by curiosity, dedication, and a desire to continually evolve alongside the industry.

+A Lifelong Commitment to Cybersecurity
+From my early days of learning the basics of network security to working hands-on in SOC environments, I’ve immersed myself in the tools and technologies that help defend against modern threats.
+Each day presents a new challenge, and that’s what excites me—staying ahead of attackers by refining my skills in threat detection, incident response, and digital defense strategies.

+My background in the military, where I served as a Transportation Specialist (MOS 88M) in the Army National Guard, has equipped me with a strong sense of discipline, teamwork, and the ability to stay calm under pressure.
+These traits are invaluable when responding to cybersecurity incidents and protecting critical infrastructure.

+My Key Areas of Expertise:
-SIEM Expertise: Splunk, IBM QRadar
-Endpoint Security: CrowdStrike, SentinelOne
+SIEM Mastery: Splunk, IBM QRadar, and SentinelOne Endpoint Security: CrowdStrike, SentinelOne
-Network Defense: Fortinet NextGen Firewalls Vulnerability Management: Nessus, Tenable.io
+Firewall Management: Fortinet NextGen Firewalls Vulnerability Management: Nessus, Tenable.io
-Web Application Security: Acunetix
-Incident Response: Real-world SOC experience
+Incident Response: Acunetix, TheHive
-Threat Intelligence & OSINT: Proofpoint, Wireshark Learn More About My Skills
+Threat Intelligence & OSINT: Proofpoint, Wireshark, and more!

-🚀 Current Projects & Challenges
+Hands-on Experience & Continuous Learning
-I believe in learning by doing, and I’m currently deep in a 30-Day MYDFIR SOC Analyst Challenge, pushing my skills to the next level.
-From configuring Windows Server environments to mastering Elastic Agent and Fleet Server setups, each day brings a new challenge and valuable hands-on experience.
+Currently, I’m involved in a 30-Day MYDFIR SOC Analyst Challenge, where I’m sharpening my skills by setting up environments, managing Elastic Agent and Fleet Server, and configuring Windows Server environments.
+Every new task brings practical, real-world experience that I’m excited to bring to the table in any SOC environment.

-Follow along as I share insights and key takeaways from this challenge:
+Some recent milestones I’m proud of include:

-Day 7: Successfully installed Elastic Agent on my Windows Server and enrolled it into the Fleet.
+Setting up Elastic Agent on my Windows Server and successfully enrolling it into Fleet.
-Day 6: Set up Elastic Agent and Fleet Server, learning about their critical roles in endpoint management.
+Configuring Fleet Server to manage and monitor endpoints effectively.
-Day 5: Installed and configured Windows Server 2022—vital for SOC environments.
+Installing and managing Windows Server 2022, critical for SOC environments.
-...and much more.
-Check Out My Full Challenge Journey

-🎓 Certifications & Learning
-I believe in being a lifelong learner, especially in an industry that evolves as fast as cybersecurity.
-My certifications are a reflection of my commitment to staying sharp:

-CompTIA Security+
-Fortinet Certified Associate
-Kali Linux, Wireshark, OSINT Tools
-Microsoft Azure & Sentinel SIEM
-View All Certifications

-💡 Why Cybersecurity?
+Why I Love Cybersecurity
-In a world where data is more valuable than ever, the importance of securing it cannot be overstated.
-I entered cybersecurity because of its blend of complexity, critical thinking, and real-world impact.
-Whether it’s stopping a potential breach, securing a network, or detecting a threat before it happens, I find meaning and excitement in every challenge.
+In a world where data is more valuable than ever, securing it is not just a job—it’s my passion.
+Every incident I investigate, every attack I help mitigate, brings a sense of fulfillment that drives me forward.
+Whether it's detecting a phishing attempt or stopping a brute force attack, I find meaning in every challenge.

-Cybersecurity is not just my career—it’s my passion, my commitment, and my purpose.
-My goal is to contribute to a safer digital future, one secure system at a time.
+Cybersecurity isn’t just what I do—it’s who I am.
+My mission is to contribute to a safer digital future, and I’m eager to bring that commitment and my expertise to your organization.

-📚 Content, Articles, and Resources
-I also enjoy sharing what I’ve learned.
-You’ll find posts about recent developments in the cybersecurity world, deep dives into tools I’ve mastered, and guides on everything from SIEM tools to penetration testing techniques.

-Latest Blog Post: Detecting Threats with Splunk: A Beginner's Guide
+Ready to Make a Difference
+If you’re looking for someone with the skills, motivation, military discipline, and passion to help protect your organization, I’d love to chat!
+Let’s build a safer digital world together.